mjordan/islandora_cdm_api/README.md

 This Islandora module provides an API compatible with the [CONTENTdm Web API](http://www.contentdm.org/help6/custom/customize2a.asp).
 It is intended to provide uninterupted access to content migrated from CONTENTdm to Islandora by allowing client applications consuming the CONTENTdm Web API to continue to function after the migration.
 In effect this module pretends to be the CONTENTdm web API endpoint.
 Your apps ask questions of the CONTENTdm API, but the answers come from Islandora.

+This module was developed to allow Simon Fraser University Library to continue to use the CONTENTdm Web API on a couple of Drupal websites after they replaced CONTENTdm with Islandora.
+It will not be of much use to others, except perhaps as an example.
+Note that in order for it to work, data in your Islandora instance must meet specific requirements, detailed below in the Dependencies section of thie README.
+You will not be able to use this module without meeting those requirements.

 The module is still under development but when complete will implement the following subset of the CONTENTdm API:

 * Server level